 We happened to be in Acapulco on Academy Awards night and had an Oscar party in our room.
-We watched the awards, which were dubbed in Spanish on a fuzzy TV screen eating Oaxacan cheese on crackers and drinking wine.
+We watched the awards, which were dubbed in Spanish on a fuzzy TV screen and indulged in Oaxacan cheese on crackers and wine.
 Go Les Mis!

 On Ku’s birthday, we went up in the hills to the Jardin Botanico de Acapulco, which had an abundance of cool boulders and cacti.
 We walked through a lush forested area, where we spotted spectacular bright pink dragonflies.
 It was a peaceful retreat from the downtown area.
 We then headed to the highest point of Acapulco, La Capilla de la Paz, a chapel which has a gigantic cross overlooking the city.
 The views were fantastic.

-Back at the beach, we went to a bar where Happy Hour goes on twenty-four-seven and lined up the birthday margaritas, accompanied by nachos and guacamole.
+Back at the beach, we went to a bar where Happy Hour goes on 24/7 and lined up the birthday margaritas, accompanied by nachos and guacamole of course.

 After an afternoon nap, we headed to the Los Flamingos bar, where Ku sampled the famous Coco Loco – coconut juice, pineapple, tequila and rum, served very flamboyantly in a coconut decorated with flowers and palm leaves.